Guyanqi/gorpc/README.md

 # gorpc
-This is a simple Golang based RPC framework based on Raft.
+This is a simple RPC framework based on Raft.
 Basic functions completed.
 Higher level functions to be updated.
 Feel free to use it.
 You're welcome to star or fork this project.